l12f3r/lizferLinux/README.md

       OpenSSH

 As there was no TLS/SSL certificate configured, I allowed communication in port 80 only by enabling the **Apache** profile: `sudo ufw allow in "Apache"`.

+## 3. MySQL configuration

+It might look scary at first, but setting up a database was not that difficult due to Ubuntu's configuration.

+Just had to use `sudo apt install mysql-server` to start downloading.
+Once completed, I ran `sudo mysql_secure_installation` to configure it using MySQL's security script:
+- For the `VALIDATE PASSWORD PLUGIN`, I set a MySQL root password with `STRONG` length (security should always be strong, IMHO);
+- Disabled root account access from a remote client (outside of the local host);
+- Removed anonymous user pre-set accounts;
+- Removed the test database, and privileges that allow access to databases with names starting with "test_".

+Setting up a MySQL root password was extremely cautious, since that the default authentication method for root is using a unix_socket.